fed-v/vue-3-pinia-task-list/README.md

 # Vue 3 Pinia Task List

 This is a simple Vue application that showcases the usage of Pinia for state management.
+Features for the application include:

+* CRUD operations powered by Pinia state management and a JSON server backend.

+* Responsive designed achieved through CSS3 media queries.

+* Task prioritization with dynamic CSS classes for clear visualization.

+* Mark tasks as favorites or completed for streamlined organization.

+* Detailed task descriptions that can be toggled for a simplified or detailed view

 ## Introduction